zacharylandes/scrabble/README.markdown

 # Scrabble

-Work on the sample exercise defined below for 1 hour.
+Work on the sample exercise defined below for 2 hours.

 As you work, you may: